 British holidaymakers could face a £1,000 penalty or even an unlimited fine if they fail to self-isolate for 14 days after arriving in the UK under new public health measures.

-Arrivals to the country will be “contacted regularly” during the two week period under the Government’s new policy, which is due to come into force on June 8.
+Arrivals to the country will be “contacted regularly” during the two-week period under the Government’s new policy, which came into force today.

-The scheme will be in place across the UK, but the devolved administrations will set their own enforcement measures.
+The scheme is in place across the UK, but the devolved administrations have set their own enforcement measures.
 The plan will be reviewed every three weeks.

 All arrivals to the country would also be required to complete an information form “to provide contact and travel information so they can be contacted if they, or someone they may have been in contact with, develops the disease.”
 Failure to complete the form is punishable by a £100 fixed penalty notice.
 However, it is unclear if there will be any further punishment should a British citizen refuse to fill in the form.